 Nicole Addimando Now: Where is Chris Grover's Wife Today?
-Is She in Jail?
-Update

 Where Is Nicole Addimando Now?

 Nicole Addimando went on trial for murder in 2019, where the prosecutors painted the picture of how she killed her boyfriend in cold blood, whereas the defense argued that it was merely the result of an act of self-defense.
 Nicole herself took to the stands and detailed the trauma she suffered, telling the jurors that Chris had been sexually abusing her for years, beating, burning, and tying her up for hours on end.
-Not only that, but she revealed that he had begun taping their acts and uploaded the videos to to adult websites.
+Not only that, but she revealed that he had begun taping their acts and uploaded the videos to adult websites.
 “The same thing everyone in this courtroom misses about him, I loved too,” she said.
 “He was a great father…But he was different behind closed doors.”

-In the end, in April of 2019, Nicole was found guilty of criminal possession of a weapon and second-degree murder.
-And in February of 2020, after a judge refused to sentence her under the Domestic Violence Survivors Justice Act, she received 19 years to life behind bars.
+In the end, in April 2019, Nicole was found guilty of criminal possession of a weapon and second-degree murder.
+And in February 2020, after a judge refused to sentence her under the Domestic Violence Survivors Justice Act, she received 19 years to life behind bars.
 This act gives provision for a more lenient sentence for victims of abuse.
 When Nicole heard this, she shook the court by saying, “This is why women don’t leave.
 They so often end up dead or where I’m standing, alive, but still not free.”
-And it’s true because today, Nicole is incarcerated at the Bedford Hills Correctional Facility, where she will remain until she is eligible for parole on January 31, 2037.
+However, in July 2021, the New York Supreme Court’s Appellate Division reduced her sentence to 7½ years on the basis of the act upon appeal.
+Therefore, today, at the age of 34, Nicole is incarcerated at the maximum-security Bedford Hills Correctional Facility, where she’s expected to remain until her earliest possible parole release in August 2024.

-Over the summer, Nicole and her team filed an appeal with the New York Supreme Court’s Appellate Division, requesting her conviction to be overturned or, failing that, at least resentencing her under the Survivors Act.
-The legal battle surrounding this matter is still ongoing, but if the court finds her petition appropriate and allows her to be resentenced, then Nicole will only face 5-15 years in prison.

 Read More: Where Are Nichole and Chris’s Children Now?